 Tobacco use remains the leading cause of preventable death and disease in the United States and in Oklahoma.
-To address this enormous toll, the American Lung Association in Oklahoma calls for the following actions to be taken by our elected officials:
+To address this enormous toll, the American Lung Association calls for the following actions to be taken by Oklahoma's elected officials:

 - Maintain dedicated funding for tobacco prevention and cessation programs;

-- Pass a comprehensive statewide smokefree law that protects all workers and patrons from secondhand smoke.
+- Pass a comprehensive statewide smokefree law that protects all workers and patrons from secondhand smoke; and

-Dedicated funding from the tobacco Master Settlement Agreement (MSA) for the Oklahoma Tobacco Settlement Endowment Trust (TSET) remained intact for fiscal year 2018.
+Dedicated funding from the tobacco Master Settlement Agreement (MSA) for the Oklahoma Tobacco Settlement Endowment Trust (TSET) remained intact for fiscal year 2019, despite several attempts during the 2018 legislative session to divert funding.
 Oklahoma voters made a wise decision by putting 75 percent of MSA payments each year into TSET, and the Lung Association will oppose any attempts to raid these funds by the legislature.

 Program initiatives of TSET and the Oklahoma Department of Health to prevent and reduce tobacco use include the Oklahoma Tobacco Helpline at 1-800-QUIT-NOW, cessation systems grants, community grants covering over 85 percent of the state's population, funding for tribal nations and other priority populations and statewide media campaigns intended to change the social norms related to tobacco use.

-In 2018, the American Lung Association in Oklahoma, along with public health partners, will continue to raise public awareness regarding the need for a comprehensive statewide smokefree law.
-We will continue to support legislation that would increase the price cigarette by a $1.50 per pack, and continue to protect funding for TSET and the Oklahoma Department of Health.
+Oklahoma remains one of 22 states that still does not have a comprehensive statewide smokefree law.
+In 2019, the American Lung Association in Oklahoma, along with public health partners, will continue to raise public awareness regarding the need for a comprehensive statewide smokefree law.
+The Lung Association will also continue to protect funding for TSET and the Oklahoma Department of Health

 Sign up for the latest lung health news delivered right to your inbox.